 Back-end Programming Technologies

 .NET and ASP.NET are the all-time favorites in the developers’ ERP technologies list.
-Those frameworks include less code and enhanced reuse of its codes, which consequently involves less time and cut short extra costs. .NET allows easy integration of applications via the internet with partners.
+Those frameworks include less code and enhanced reuse of its codes, which consequently involves less time and cuts short extra costs. .NET allows easy integration of applications via the internet with partners.
 They include value chain management, product applications, accounting management, and service applications. .NET is mostly applicable for web services due to its ability to transmit and communicate information using standard internet protocols.
 It comes with a rich set of tools for web and desktop development, such as WPF and Winforms for creating excellent interfaces in a short period of time.

 Same as .NET, Java can be used for the ERPs that are planned solely for desktop or web or both at the same time.
 The frontend for the desktop would be built on the SWING, for example.
-Things are even better with the web version connected to the same Java backend because there is a vast choice of the web development frameworks that give consistent experience across different browsers and platforms.
+Things are even better with the web version connected to the same Java backend because there is a vast choice of web development frameworks that give consistent experience across different browsers and platforms.

-Java is one of the best options available for the systems that require both cloud and desktop computing.
+Java is one of the best options available for systems that require both cloud and desktop computing.
 Once you use Java in your ERP, then you use the code for any other business.
 It is easy to code and has excellent networking abilities.
 The benefits include high UI for mobile and desktop experiences.
 Java ensures proper data security; the users can download resources from any of the non-trusted websites without causing damage to the data.
 It offers a variety of flexibility; therefore, it always comes in handy.
-Java is an efficient, dynamic, and neutral architecturally.
+Java is efficient, dynamic, and neutral architecturally.